Scalar Perturbations of Charged Dilaton Black Holes: Conclusion

 \section{Conclusion}

-We have studied quasi normal modes for the charged dilaton black hole with scalar perturbation.
-The lowest quasi normal modes are computed using a WKB method.
+We have studied quasi normal modes for the charged dilaton black hole with scalar perturbations. $n=0$ quasi normal modes are computed using the third order WKB method.
 It was observed that $a=1$ gives the maximum Im $\omega$ leading to maximum damping.
 One of the main result of the paper is the supporting evidence of a linear behavior between the imaginary part of the quasi normal modes and the temperature for large black holes.
-This was observed first by Horowitz and Hubeny for Schawrzschild-anti-de-Sitter black holes \cite{horo}.
+This was observed first by Horowitz and Hubeny for Schwarzschild-anti-de-Sitter black holes \cite{horo}.
 There, they showed a linear relation between QNM's and temperature for large black holes in several dimensions.
 For black holes in anti-de-Sitter space, relations between QNM's and conformal field theory of the boundary are discussed in many papers \cite{bir2}.
-It would be interesting to give reasons for the behavior of the QNM's observed in this paper of low energy black holes.
+It would be interesting to give reasons for the behavior of the QNM's observed in this paper of low energy string theory black holes.
 It was also noted that when the spherical index $l$ is increased, the Re $\omega$ increases leading to greater oscillations.
 On the other hand Im $\omega$ approaches to a fixed value for larger $l$.

-There are other approaches to calculate QNM's other than the method followed in this paper.
-For example power series expansion of the wave function is one of the methods in computing QNM's as used by Horowitz and Hubeny \cite{horo}.
-QNM's of higher modes are obtained with great precision with a semi-analytical method developed by Weaver \cite{wea}.
-This has been applied to Schwarzchild and Kerr black hole.
-It would be interesting to apply other methods to find QNM's and compare the results obtained in this paper.
+There are many methods developed to compute QNM other than the WKB method used in this paper.
+Horowitz and Hubeny \cite{horo} employed a power series expansion method to compute QNM's of a black hole in AdS space.
+A semi-analytical method was developed by Weaver\cite{wea} to compute QNM frequencies of higher overtone numbers.
+This method was applied to Schwarzschild and Kerr black hole.
+It would be interesting to use these different methods to compute QNM frequencies and compare with the results obtained in this paper.

 : We like to thank Don Krug and Micah Murray for helping with computing.